 - (a) a director or executive officer of the Company; - (b) a director or executive officer of a person or company that is itself an informed person or subsidiary of the Company; - (c) any person or company who beneficially owns, or controls or directs, directly or indirectly, voting securities of the Company or a combination of both carrying more than 10% of the voting rights attached to all outstanding voting securities of the Company other than voting securities held by the person or company as underwriter in the course of a distribution; and - (d) the Company if it has purchased, redeemed or otherwise acquired any of its securities, for so long as it holds any of its securities.

 MANAGEMENT CONTRACTS

-Other than as set out in this Information Circular, there are no management functions of the Company, which are to any substantial degree performed by a person or company other than the directors or executive officers of the Company.
+There are no management functions of the Company, which are to any substantial degree performed by a person or or or or or or or executive officers of the Company.

 ADDITIONAL INFORMATION